lhs banner

 CostsBroker fees, exchange charges, DP chargesOperating expenses, exit load

-Tax EfficiencyETFs have low taxable events as compared to mutual fundsMutual Funds come with some tax liabilities
+Tax EfficiencyETFs have fewer taxable events than mutual fundsMutual Funds come with some tax liabilities

 Risk ProfileLower risk usually replicates indicesModerate risk varies based on the fund's category